lemrey/sdk-nrf/applications/machine_learning/README.rst

 By default, the application uses pretrained machine leaning models deployed in `Edge Impulse studio`_:

-* Both Thingy:53 and the nRF54H20 PDK use the `NCS hardware accelerometer machine learning model`_.
+* Both Thingy:53 and the nRF54H20 PDK use the `nRF Connect SDK hardware accelerometer machine learning model`_.
   The model uses the data from the accelerometer to recognize the following gestures:

   * ``idle`` - The device is placed on a flat surface.